Vegan cheese plate at Beetroot Sauvage

 Seeds for the Soul is a charming little café in Bruntsfield which serves breakfast, brunch lunch and sweet treats – all of which are completely vegan.
 The owners are very passionate about good food, using organic ingredients where possible and making everything from scratch right on the premises.
 They also clearly label the gluten-free options too, both those that are naturally gluten-free and those that can be made gluten-free on request.

 Their menu is full of great options for both breakfast and lunch.
-Their full vegan breakfast features meat-free sausages made by local greasy-spoon BBL, and their sweet pancakes are delicious and Instagrammable in equal measure.
+Their full vegan breakfast features meat-free sausages (from the local eatery bbl — Breakfast, Brunch, & Lunch, which itself offers a new vegan breakfast special at their at 65 Pleasance Street location), and their sweet pancakes are delicious and Instagrammable in equal measure.

 . . . . . . . . . .